 Planning Our 1800s America Unit Studies

 I decided to spend this entire school year immersed in 1800s American history.
 To say that I am excited about this would be an understatement!
-When I started planning for this upcoming rotation of history last year, I was struggling with […]
+When I started planning for this upcoming rotation of history last year, I was struggling with how to teach through all of American history in one year […]

-TTD Homeschooling Convention: Dad’s View
+Attending a Homeschool Convention: Dad’s View

-Last week I drove to Washington D.C. with my family to attend the Teach Them Diligently homeschool convention, but we were also planning to spend time in our nation’s capitol.
-Our eldest daughters (13 and 11 years old) are very interested […]
+Last week, I drove to Washington, D.C. with my family to attend the Teach Them Diligently homeschool convention, but we were also planning to spend time at the United States Capitol.
+Our eldest daughters (13 and 11 years old) are very interested in learning about our nation’s history and really […]

 Hands-on Homeschool: Medieval Fair Trip

 Last Friday we took the kids to the Medieval Fair in Norman, Oklahoma.
 We had been studying The Middle Ages earlier this year, so the kids were excited to go.
-When I was researching which fair we wanted to attend, […]
+When I was researching which fair we wanted to attend, I quickly discovered the difference between a Medieval Fair and […]

 Whole-Hearted Homeschooling: It’s Not What You Do, But Why

 Last night I had the pleasure of meeting 20-year homeschooling veteran Lori Lane, founder of Artios Academies and The End in Mind, a Christian homeschooling encouragement blog.
-As the guest speaker for my local homeschool support group, Lori shared her […]
+As the guest speaker for my local homeschool support group, Lori shared her personal homeschooling journey and its connection to the foundation of […]

 Flashback Friday: Guardian Academy’s Unit Study Presentation Day

 In our homeschool this year… This year we at Guardian Academy (the little homeschool co-op I’m doing with my sister Elizabeth and her girls) are studying the Middle Ages using Diana Waring Presents: Romans, Reformers, and Revolutionaries.
-The plan is […]
+The plan is to study each unit for four weeks as suggested.
+At […]

 First Day of Homeschool at Guardian Academy